 Follow us on the Sustainable Oakland Facebook page for information on volunteer events, news on sustainability, going green and more!

-The City of Oakland Public Works Agency offers a wide variety of volunteer opportunities.
-We encourage individuals with disabilities to volunteer their time and efforts.
-Some volunteer opportunities may be located in areas without a designed path of travel and may require significant physical labor.
-To discuss available volunteer opportunities, please contact the person listed as the main contact for the event or call (510) 238-3254 (TTY).
+The City of Oakland Public Works offers a wide variety of volunteer opportunities.
+We encourage individuals with all abilities to volunteer.
+Some volunteer opportunities may be located in areas without a designated path of travel and may require significant physical exertion.

 To obtain accessibility information or to request a sign language interpreter or any other disability-related accommodation, please contact firstname.lastname@example.org or call (510) 238-7630, or TTY (510) 238-3254 at least three business days in advance.

 Please refrain from wearing scented products to volunteer events.